top of page

 BIO

 Arnold is most known as a travel and fine art photographer.
 His interest in travel and photography began at the age of 21, when he spent 11 months in the Middle East and Europe.
 Armed only with a single reflex camera (SLR) and three lenses, his slide film photography would be considered amateurish at best.
-However, his experience of different cultures and points of view at the time in these regions, which had lived through war and recovery, as well as socialist, materialist, and spiritual lifestyles, gave Arnold a love of travel and an appreciation for the richness of experience that it brought.
+However, his experience of different cultures and points of view at the time in these regions, which had lived through war and recovery, as well as socialist, materialist, and spiritual lifestyles, gave Arnold a love of travel and an appreciation for the richness of experience that it brings.
 But richness of experience with the camera would have to wait.

 In 1989, Arnold visited a gallery where Jeffrey Becom’s work was on display.
 Arnold was so taken by Becom’s photography that he took note of the principal location (Burano, Italy) of his work, and made a point on his next international business trip to make a side visit there to photograph the location for himself.
 The trip didn’t result in any winning images, but the trip spawned a love of purposeful photographic expeditions that Arnold finds so enriching to this day.
 Arnold later spent time at the Rocky Mountain School of Photography to learn the basics, which made all of his future endeavors far more productive.